SUSE-Cloud/socok8s/doc/source_tech_preview/reference.rst

 For the OpenStack images, `openstack-helm-images` contains shell scripts, situated in `openstack/loci/`.
-The `build.sh` script is a thin wrapper around `LOCI`. `LOCI` is the official OpenStack project to build OCI compliant images of OpenStack projects.
-It uses `docker build` to construct images from openstack sources and their requirements are expressed in `bindep` files (`bindep.txt` for rpm/apt packages, `pydep.txt` for python packages).
+The `build.sh` script is a thin wrapper around `LOCI`. `LOCI` is the official OpenStack project to build lightweight Open Container Initiative (OCI) compliant images of OpenStack projects.
+It uses `docker build` to construct images from OpenStack sources.
+Their requirements are expressed in `bindep` files (`bindep.txt` for rpm/apt packages, `pydep.txt` for python packages).
+The `build.sh` script runs `LOCI` for the master branch.
-The `build.sh` runs `LOCI` for the master branch.
-Other branches can be built suing `build-{branchname}.sh` where `branchname` is the name of the OpenStack branch (for example, `rocky`).
+Other branches can be built using `build-{branchname}.sh` where `branchname` is the name of the OpenStack release (for example, `rocky`).
 See also :ref:`buildlociimages`.

-In the future, `openstack-helm-images` could theoretically add images for OpenStack which would be based on packages, by simply providing the appropriate Dockerfiles.
+In the future, `openstack-helm-images` could theoretically add images for OpenStack that would be based on packages by simply providing the appropriate Dockerfiles.

 Additionally, some images are not built in `openstack-helm-images`, and they